AlexanderMaxRanabel/xarm/README.md

-Xarm Server
+# Xarm Server
 --------

-Xarm is a continuation of X Windows System and X11
+Xarm is a continuation of X Windows System and X11.
+# Why Xarm is Started?

+Xarm is started because X11 development is started to die.
+Xarm tries to modernize X11 and refactor some of the code so it can be easier to maintain.

+# Why Not Wayland?

+1. Wayland is a pretty new technology.
+While Wayland is started to became a more mature piece of software, some of the old X11 Software are vey bad at working with Wayland.
+2. Wayland is getting the features X11 has over years.

+## ORİGİNAL X11 README.MD

 The Xarm server accepts requests from client applications to create windows, which are (normally rectangular) "virtual screens" that the client program